Susan Wynne

-Susan Elizabeth "Susie" Wynne (born March 6, 1965, in Syracuse, New York) is an American former ice dancer and current figure skating analyst and commentator.
+Susan Elizabeth Wynne (born March 6, 1965, in Syracuse, New York) is an American former ice dancer and current figure skating analyst and commentator.
 She competed at the 1988 Winter Olympics with Joseph Druar.
 The duo won the gold medal at the U.S. Figure Skating Championships twice.
 She later competed with Russ Witherby.

 Since retiring from skating, she has worked as a television figure skating analyst for the Fox and ABC networks.
 She has also worked as a coach.
 She coached Ben Agosto early in his career.

-Wynne grew up in Camillus, NY.
+Wynne grew up in Camillus, New York.